camaraproject/Governance/documentation/API-Onboarding-and-Lifecycle.md

 **Characteristics:**
 - API(s) specified in an Incubating API repository warranty stability and long-term support.
-- An Incubating API repository is part of a CAMARA Sub Project with a sub project Wiki Page, mailing list, Slack channel and Zoom meeting for communication.
+- An Incubating API repository is part of a CAMARA Sub Project with a sub project Wiki Page, mailing list and Zoom meeting for communication.
 - **Can release Initial and Stable API versions.**

 **Requirements:**